Citroën Saxo: Interior and equipment

 Although an after market kit was available that did exactly this, the resultant pressure loss made the system noisy and ineffective.
 The blower motor could also not be easily relocated, since the windscreen wiper motor was mounted in the passenger's side space.

-In September 1999, the Saxo received a style makeover, commonly branded as a Mark II, with the major differences being more modern styled headlights, bonnets and grilles to replace the square style on the MK1 and multipoint injection replacing the single point on the 1.1-liter engines.
+In September 1999, the Saxo received a facelift, commonly branded as a Mark II, with the major differences being more modern styled headlights, bonnet and grille to replace the square style on the MK1 and multipoint injection replacing the single point on the 1.1-liter engines.
 In September 2000, it was a Euro NCAP sufferer of poor results, along with its twin, the 106.

 Power steering became standard on all but the very basic models.
 More subtle changes were alterations to the rear lights (the indicator sections are more "white") and the engine control unit moved from a single plug to three plugs.
 The old three-stud wheel layout, as used on the Citroën AX, was also dropped.
 There was also a minor facelift, during the first phase of the car's production, in line with the then current releases by Citroën, moving towards a rounder look.

 While the exterior was markedly altered, little changed inside the vehicle.
 The dashboard and glovebox arrangement remained the same with the possibility of installing a passenger-side airbag in some high range models.

 By 2003, some buyers were more attracted to the spacious, and practical five-door C3.
 However, the 1.6 VTR and VTS models remained popular.
 The Saxo finally finished production in September 2003, when the three-door C2 was launched.
 Its twin, the Peugeot 106, also ceased production at this time.
-By the end of the Saxo's production life, its design was seven years old.
+Near the end of the Saxo's production life, its design was seven years old.